Understanding And Optimizing Your Search Bar

 • Keywords with Separators: For exact matches with keywords containing separators, escape special characters, e.g., ("Bynder_1" OR "Bynder_2")

 Note: Mid-word searches are not supported.
-For example, when searching for land, an asset only tagged with the title Finland won't be returned as a search result.
+For example, when searching for land, an asset tagged only with the title 'Finland' won't be returned as a search result.

 Understanding Boolean Vs. Sticky Search